Fecony/village_shop_api/README.md

 Run `./vendor/bin/sail artisan storage:link` to create the symbolic link.

-Then run Laravel Sail command to run Docker in background:
+To run app in Docker container make sure that Docker is running.

 ```bash
 ./vendor/bin/sail up -d